 Instructions: If there are any special instructions they will be displayed here.
 You should always read these thoroughly as they may provide special instructions or information necessary to get the system to work correctly.

 Gateway Authentication: If your gateway needs a key to authenticate you then we will ask for it here.
 The name varies by gateway.
 We will validate this key with the gateway before allowing you to complete the gateway definition.
+Some gateways have multiple values needed here.

 Commission/Fees on Settlement

 If your gateway settles it’s transactions by deducting the commission/fees it charges you from the deposit you receive then you can use uCollect to calculate and post these fees.
 You can combine a flat rate per transaction and a percentage of the charge in the calculation.
 Please note that your percentage or transaction charge must be the same for all transactions for uCollect to calculate it.
 If you charges are likely to vary by transaction or settlement then you should NOT use this feature.
+Check the gateway instructions for guidance here.

 Also, please note that this is calculated for each batch processed by uCollect and may not exactly match the settlement cycle processed by your gateway.
 We will create a new fee entry every time uCollect generates payments through (1) the scheduled daily batch, (2) the Process Now/Generate Now feature, and (3) when a customer uses the Pay Now feature.